catenax-ng/catenax-ng.github.io/docs/guides/how-to-use-persistent-storage.md

 You can both define persistent storage for your application, and use dependencies that also define such resource needs, at the same time.
 :::

-In both cases, all the rest will be taken care of by the Kubernetes engine and storage driver, creating the necessary resources in the Kubernetes cluster, and on the underlying cloud platform, **you only need the define a persistent volume claim in your pod, or deployment, a volume claim template for statefulset**.
+In both cases, all the rest will be taken care of by the Kubernetes engine and storage driver, creating the necessary resources in the Kubernetes cluster, and on the underlying cloud platform, **you only need to define a persistent volume claim in your pod, or deployment, a volume claim template for statefulset**.

 ## Examples